 “Our goal is to convert enough farmland to organic to literally change the paradigm of our healthcare system by offering organic food as a matter of fact rather than a choice.”

 Iroquois Valley began operations in Iroquois County, Illinois providing secure land access to organic farmers according to triple bottom line principles.
 The Company is committed to scaling organic agriculture in the US by getting more organic farmers on the land, funded by socially responsible investors.
-Iroquois Valley has invested in 60+ farms in 15 states comprising nearly 13,000 acres.
+Iroquois Valley has built a portfolio of nearly 100 farmland investments, impacting over 17,000 acres across 15 states.

 "We built our business to support the businesses of our farmers."